Aleman778/Fire-Breathing-Dragon/README.md

 # GMTK Game Jam 2023
 My entry for the GMTK Game Jam 2023.
-The theme for this jam is **Roles Reversed** which means you will be playing a role that you usually don't play.
+The theme for this jam is **Roles Reversed** which means you will be playing a role that you normally don't play.

 As the theme suggests, in this game the roles have been reversed and you play as the boss enemy, a red fire breathing dragon with a single goal to defeat the hero.